 “At approximately the 15th event, romantic interest continued to rise in long-term relative to short-term relationships, and ultimately, long-term relationships reached a higher peak of romantic interest than did short-term relationships,” the study states.
 “These data are consistent with the possibility that short-term relationships are relationships that fail to progress beyond the early initiation stages, perhaps because one or both partners discovered things about each other that caused romantic interest to cease rising or to plummet.”

 The study’s authors also found that “as the relationship becomes sexual, romantic interest in short-term relationships levels out and falls, presaging an end to the relationship that arrives sooner than in long-term relationships.”

 As Paul Eastwick, an associate professor of psychology at the University of California, Davis and lead author on the study, explained in a statement: “People would hook up with some partners for the first time and think ‘wow, this is pretty good.’
 People tried to turn those experiences into long-term relationships.
 Others sparked more of a ‘meh’ reaction.
 Those were the short-term ones.”

-Interestingly, the study also found people define “short-term relationship” a lot of different ways: from one-night stands with strangers to casual hookups with well-known friends that can last days, weeks, and even months.
+Interestingly, the study also found people define “short-term relationships” a lot of different ways: from one-night stands with strangers to casual hookups with well-known friends that can last days, weeks and even months.
 And in many cases, the nature of these relationships wasn’t clear until much later with hindsight.

 The takeaway from this is clear: It’s impossible to know from the jump if the cutie you’re eyeballing is marriage material or not.
 In fact, the study supports previous research that found the idea of “love at first sight” is actually an illusion.
 Some things really do become clearer with time.